minio/directpv/docs/volume-management.md

 └────────┴──────┴──────┴─────────┴─────────┴─────────┴────────┘
 ```

-Refer [list volumes command](./command-reference.md#volumes-command) for more information.
+Refer to the [list volumes command](./command-reference.md#volumes-command) for more information.

 ## Expand volume
 DirectPV supports online volume expansion which does not require restart of pods using those volumes.
 This is automatically done after setting expanded size to `Persistent Volume Claim`.
 Below is an example.